Notice of Privacy Practices

 - Right to accounting of disclosures.
 You may request a list of the disclosures of your medical information that have been made to persons or entities other than for health care treatment payment or operations in the past six (6) years, but not prior to April 14, 2003.
 After the first request, there may be a charge.

 - Right to a copy of this Notice.
-You may request a paper copy of this Notice at any time, even if you have been provided with an electronic copy.
-You may obtain an electronic copy of this Notice at our web site, http://www.foundationsurgery.com .
+You may request a paper copy of this Notice at any time, even if you have been provided with one.
+You may also obtain an electronic copy of this Notice here.

 Requirements Regarding This Notice.
 The Facility is required by law to provide you with this Notice.
 We will be governed by this Notice for as long as it is in effect.
 The Facility may change this Notice and these changes will be effective for medical information we have about you as well as any information we receive in the future.
 Each time you register at the Facility for health care services as an inpatient or outpatient, you may receive a copy of the Notice in effect at the time.